Just to get one thing out of the way first.

 The story is about a young girl named Midori, who is abducted by a group of freak show circus performers after her mother falls ill and presumably dies.
 She is regularly abused by the rest of the troupe physically, mentally, and even sexually.
 From beginning to end, Midori is utterly grim and nihilistic, and any sense of hope that is ever presented only exists so that it can be completely shattered.

-A major focus of the story is pedophilic relationship that Midori has with a dwarf magician named Masamitsu.
+A major focus of the story is the pedophilic relationship that Midori has with a dwarf magician named Masamitsu.
 Yes, it is absolutely disgusting, but it is also understandable why Midori would consent considering that Masamitsu is the only person who has shown her any kindness and has protected her from the other circus freaks.
 And no, they never try to present Masamitsu as a good person as he does some pretty horrible things as a result of jealousy, and it’s clear he is the abusive type who wants Midori for himself.
-Yet compared to everyone else, he actually comes across as fairly likable by comparison, and it would be realistic for someone in Midori’s position to end up feeling that way considering how people end up in abusive relationships.
+Yet compared to everyone else, he actually comes across as fairly likable by comparison, and it would be realistic for someone in Midori’s position to end up feeling that way considering how people end up in abusive relationships in real life.
 Masamitsu is a very nuanced portrayal of a domestic abuser as opposed to just a shallow caricature, and the fact that it is logical for Midori to like him despite these things really drives home the depressing reality of people in her situation (and yes, there are people who have been in similar situations that I have known personally).
 The rest of the cast aside from Midori and Masamitsu are not especially deep, but are not too shallow either.

 In a way, the absolute nihilism of this movie is artistic in and of itself.
 Despite the reputation that this movie has, I will give it credit in that everything exists for an artistic purpose, and it never felt too exploitative or hentai-like.
 Yes, even the scenes involving *shudders* child rape were brief and not overly drawn out and emphasized like an extreme fetish hentai, despite having subject matter that would not be out of place in one.